Skip to Main Content

 Withholding Names

 In most cases, all names will be used.
 Withholding a name will only occur in rare cases when a student’s safety is in danger, the law requires it, the student seriously wishes to remain private, or the Editorial Board deems it appropriate for the case at hand.
-The adviser will not be notified of the student’s identity; only the reporters working on the story will know the source’s name.
+The advisor will not be notified of the student’s identity; only the reporters working on the story will know the source’s name.

 Involvement/Conflict of Interest